Karel Schwarzenberg: Candidate for President of the Czech Republic

 On 11–12 January 2013, Schwarzenberg successfully took part in the first round of Czech presidential elections, the first popular vote for presidency of the country.
 With 23.40% of the total vote, he finished second behind former prime minister Miloš Zeman (24.21%).
 In the second-round run-off between the two men, held on 25–26 January 2013, Schwarzenberg received 45.19% of the vote and thus lost to Zeman.

+Member of parliament

+From 2010 to 2021, he was a member of the Chamber of Deputies of the Parliament of the Czech Republic for TOP 09.
+In the 2013 - 2017 election period, he was the chairman of the Foreign Affairs Committee of the Chamber of Deputies of the Parliament of the Czech Republic.
+In 2021, he announced that he would no longer defend his mandate in the upcoming elections due to his deteriorating health.

+After retiring from active politics

+Schwarzenberg continued to comment on public events, usually in the form of comments in the media, interviews or debates.
+After Petr Pavel was elected president of the Czech Republic in 2023, he became one of his advisors for foreign policy and internal policy.

+Illness and death

+Schwarzenberg was hospitalised in Prague in August 2023 with heart and kidney problems and was later flown to a clinic in Vienna.
+He died there on 12 November 2023, at the age of 85.

 Political positions

 Position on communist crimes

 In December 2010, Schwarzenberg, along with the foreign ministers of five other Central and Eastern European EU countries, called upon the European Commission to make "the approval, denial or belittling of communist crimes" an EU-wide criminal offence.
 Schwarzenberg said that the denial of the crimes of communism is analogous to denying the crimes of Nazism, which in many EU countries is a criminal offense, arguing that "there is a fundamental concern here that totalitarian systems be measured by the same standard."